 4. Update your drivers

 Don’t forget to keep your Windows machine up to date, and using the latest display drivers when attempting to project on another device.
 To update your drivers, download them from the manufacturer’s website.
-Alternatively, you can use third-party tools such as TweakBit Driver Updater to automatically download the necessary drivers.
+Alternatively, you can use third-party tools to automatically download the necessary drivers.